Last updated: February 2, 2026

 Why I Do This

 This isn't about saving money.
-The setup costs me about $17/month versus what would be $100+ for managed services, but that's not the point.
+The droplet costs $17/month, plus power for the home hardware.
+Managed alternatives would cost more, but that's not the point.

 The value is in tinkering and learning.
 When you work with limited hardware, you figure out how things work.
 You learn about networking, storage, deployment, and system administration by doing it yourself.